 VIDEO THREE POINT LIGHTING GUIDE

 An inexpensive three-point light kit is the Bescor Photon LED 3-Light Kit.
-This is a bi-color, flicker free LED kit that has a CRI rating of 95, and comes with light stands and plug-in power ability.
+This is a bi-color, flicker free LED 3 point lighting system that has a CRI rating of 95, and comes with light stands and plug-in power ability.
 You can also power these with an NP-F battery.

 If you really want to soften the light, use some diffusion material, or bounce the light against the ceiling and walls.
 You can use the sun as your key, fill, or backlight and the kit to light the rest of your scene.